 If you’re like me, you’ve been following every update and nugget of information about the HTC Vive VR headset since news of it first broke just a few short years ago.
 If you want a pair of buds instead of over-ear, take a look at MadCatz Throat Communicator review.
-With a promise to change the way we think about how we interact with the virtual world forever, the excitement around the Vive and the Oculus Rift has been building to a fever pitch, and now with both released it’s finally time to see if the reality of virtual reality is everything we hoped it would be.
+With a promise to change the way we think about how we interact with the virtual world forever, the excitement around the Vive and the Oculus Rift has been building to a fever pitch, and now with both released, it’s finally time to see if the reality of virtual reality is everything we hoped it would be.
 If you don’t quite need virtual reality, you should also read our review of the Turtle Beach COD black ops Earforce Tango 5.1 Dolby headset.
 If you prefer VR in the gaming sphere, take a look at the best computer for VR.
 While you’re thinking about VR you should learn about which is more durable: Oculus Rift vs. Samsung Gear vs. Virtual Boy (video).
 If you think you’re going to go with the Oculus, you should see how the Oculus Rift VR simulator is great for adult games.

 Price: $799 direct from HTC